 Sempulse's Halo applies in seconds to the back of the ear and wirelessly monitors 100+ patients' vital signs, non-invasively and in non-sterile conditions.
 That's pulse oximetry (SpO2), heart rate, respiratory rate, core body temperature, and the industry's first cuffless blood pressure within 2 seconds of application.

 Sempulse operated in stealth mode until January 2018, then later that month we won the People's Choice award at the HealthTech Austin Medical Device Summit.
-We followed that up in February 2018 by being selected to join MassChallenge Texas and to present at SXSW.
+We followed that up in February 2018 by being selected to join MassChallenge Texas, NSF's Innovation Corps (I-Corps) program, and The University of Texas's Dell Medical School's Texas Health Catalyst program, all after presenting at SXSW.

 Sample Interview Questions